-Movies and television love the Vikings – the TV series Vikings will start its third season in 2015, and one can expect a Viking-themed movie every year or so.
+Movies and television love the Vikings – the TV series Vikings has just finished its fifth season, and one can expect a Viking-themed movie every year or so.
 However, on both the large and small screen, the portrayal of the Vikings often deviates from the historical truth.
 In his article, ‘Plastic Pagans: Viking Human Sacrifice in Film and Television’, Harry Brown notes a very key difference between how it is being portrayed and how it was in reality.

-Brown’s article appears in Studies in Medievalism XXIII: Ethics and Medievalism, which was published earlier this year by Boydell and Brewer.
+Brown’s article appears in Studies in Medievalism XXIII: Ethics and Medievalism.
 It focuses on three sacrifice scenes – one from an episode of Vikings, and the others from the films The 13th Warrior and Valhalla Rising.

 The early parts of The 13th Warrior are based on the writings of Ibn Fadlan, a 10th century envoy from the Abbasid Caliphate who journeyed into the Volga River region.
 In the movie his character watches as a Viking slave girl sacrifices herself to join her recently deceased lord – a choice that she makes willingly.
 When we actually see the scene of her death, Brown finds that it “may calm rather than disturb the viewer.”
 Amidst the ceremony, the girl cries out “I can see my master.
 He is in Valhalla.
 He calls me.
 Let me join him, then.”
 She is killed quickly and with little pain, and afterwards she is gently laid on the funeral pyre.